So I was thinking this morning about the verse in Hebrews that says quite categorically:

 Aristotle fundamentally disagreed with Plato, he believed that our actions in the physical realm should be organized, and ethical.
 But quickly found that grandfather Socrates was right about one thing: although we ought to be ethical, we are anything but!

 I remember CS Lewis once making the distinction between motives of possession.
 A teddybear may belong to a child, but not in every sense.
 It is his to cuddle and command; but it is not his to tear to pieces if he wishes.

-The same principle is true for scripture, it is given to us, and to no one else, with limits to use and ownership.
-Our position with respect to its author is part if the biblical ethic.
+The same principle is true for scripture, it is given to us, and to no one else, but with limits.
+Our position with respect to its author is part of the biblical ethic.

 I claim to follow Christ, which is something empirical purists would argue.
 Following is active, merely listening is passive, and very often I find that I am no longer following Christ but merely listening to Him.

 It is at those times that I find that God’s efforts to move me on are diametrically opposed to my own efforts to settle down, and His efforts are as relentless as His grace.

 It is an act of discipline on His part and of submission on mine to make me into a follower again.